 The goal of this subtask is to create an advisory committee for this Agreement.
 The TAC should be composed of diverse professionals.
 The composition will vary depending on interest, availability, and need.
 TAC members will serve at the CAM's discretion.
-T2M will lead all aspects of this task in coordination with Trevi team and CEC Managers.

 The purpose of the TAC is to:

 - Provide guidance in project direction.
 The guidance may include scope and methodologies, timing, and coordination with other projects.
-The guidance may be based on: - Technical area expertise; - Knowledge of market applications; or - Linkages between the agreement work and other past, present, or future projects (both public and private sectors) that TAC members are aware of in a particular area.

-- Review products and provide recommendations for needed product adjustments, refinements, or enhancements. - Evaluate the tangible benefits of the project to the state of California, and provide recommendations as needed to enhance the benefits. - Provide recommendations regarding information dissemination, market pathways, or commercialization strategies relevant to the project products.
+The guidance may be based on: - Technical area expertise: - Knowledge of market applications; or - Linkages between the agreement work and other past, present, or future projects (both public and private sectors) that TAC members are aware of in a particular area. - Review products and provide recommendations for needed product adjustments, refinements, or enhancements. - Evaluate the tangible benefits of the project to the state of California, and provide recommendations as needed to enhance the benefits. - Provide recommendations regarding information dissemination, market pathways, or commercialization strategies relevant to the project products.